Jeff Hardy (rugby league): Playing career

 Hardy also had a career in England playing for Sheffield Eagles (1989-1990 and 1999), Castleford (1990-1991) and the Huddersfield Giants (2000).
 He retired in 2001 after a long and successful club career.
 After retiring he went on to coach Endeavour Sports High School's Australian schoolboys rugby team.

 English County Cup Final appearances

 Hardy played at in Castleford's 11–8 victory over Wakefield Trinity in the 1990 Yorkshire Cup Final during the 1990–91 season at Elland Road, Leeds on Sunday 23 September 1990.

+Personal life

+Hardy is an Indigenous Australian of Yuwaalaraay descent.